View Document

 6. any fundamental changes to relevant terms and sessions in student administration management systems.

-(84) When other RMIT systems request changes to the student administration management system effective date practice, Course and Program Administration will consider the request based on the needs of all affected systems.
+(84) When other RMIT systems request changes to the student administration management system effective date practice, Academic Governance will consider the request based on the needs of all affected systems.

 Inactivation and Reactivation

 (85) Discontinued programs or plans are inactivated when no current enrolment or related current student record exists in that program or plan.
-Enrolments in discontinued programs are monitored once a year by Course and Program Administration for the purpose of inactivation or by ad hoc requests from schools/industry clusters and colleges.
+Enrolments in discontinued programs are monitored once a year by Academic Governance for the purpose of inactivation or by ad hoc requests from schools/industry clusters and colleges.

 1. Schools/industry clusters/colleges may request ad hoc reactivation of higher education plans for the purpose of completing students who have been confirmed to have already achieved award requirements.